api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 engaging the DAO through our community in a constructive manner will help sentiment check a proposal and help shape it to align to current contributors.
-If you are proposing an initiative that would require collaboration with a current sub team, we suggest co-ordinating proactively and outlining how you will work together.
+If you are proposing an initiative that would require collaboration with a current sub team, we suggest coordinating proactively and outlining how you will work together.

 # Put forward your ideas to the API3 DAO